UK and Japan agree Security Council must take strong action against North Korea

 LONDON British Foreign Secretary Philip Hammond said on Sunday he had spoken with his Japanese counterpart Fumio Kishida and both had agreed the U.N.
 Security Council should take strong action against North Korea for launching a long-range rocket.

-"I have spoken to my Japanese counterpart this morning and we are all focussed on looking at additional economic sanctions that could be applied against North Korea," Hammond told the BBC.
+"I have spoken to my Japanese counterpart this morning and we are all focused on looking at additional economic sanctions that could be applied against North Korea," Hammond told the BBC.

 Of the five permanent members of the U.N.
-Security Council, Hammond said that China, as a neighbour, was "understandably" fearful of the impact of any implosion of North Korea's ruling structures.
+Security Council, Hammond said that China, as a neighbor, was "understandably" fearful of the impact of any implosion of North Korea's ruling structures.

 "China is more cautious than some of the rest of us, for reasons that we do understand," he said.